 Unlike most other prepped ingredients delivery services, Marley Spoon is also available in the Netherlands, Belgium, Germany, and Australia.
 However, they do not deliver all over said counties and even in the US.
 You will need to confirm from their website whether they ship to your area.

 They have two plans: a two-person box and a family box.
-Both boxes allow you to choose either two, three, or four servings per week.
+Both boxes allow you to choose from two to six servings per week.
 You can also plan your meals up to five weeks in advance and have up to five days to review your order once you make it.
 The company is very green and has minimal packaging.
 They even offer tips on how to recycle each packaging item.

 PlateJoy is a service designed to save you money, energy, and time.
 They aren’t a “kit” like the ones above.
 Instead, the company uses your preferences to create a customized meal plan for you and your family.